xiaoxiawu/CS395T/index.md

 | Nov 24 | No Class | Thanksgiving holidays | | |
 | Nov 29 | Final project presentations | Format TBD | | Project 2 due **6am** |
 | Dec 01 | Final project presentations | Format TBD | | |

+### Paper assignment
+All papers are assigned by a Deep Networks based on student preferences.
+If you don't like your paper, please blame deep learning, tensorflow or your preference list (instead of the instructor).
+The code for the assignment problem can be found here: [html](reading_assignment/pa.html) [ipynb](reading_assignment/pa.ipynb).

 ### Expected workload